El Lissitzky: Early years

-Lazar Markovich Lissitzky was born on 23 November 1890 (Note: Lissitzky wrote in a letter in 1924 that he himself don't know his exact birthdate: "But the date can't be determined accurately.
+Lazar Markovich Lissitzky was born on 23 November 1890 (Note: Lissitzky wrote in a letter in 1924 that he himself did not know his exact birthdate: "But the date can't be determined accurately.
 According to the old Russian calendar it was on 10 November – according to the new one on 23 November.
 But then again the new one has an error of a few days.
 So you see I don't know when I was born, and it doesn't matter a lot whether I know or not.
 It serves no purpose to work out a timetable of one's life, as the end cannot be known.") in Pochinok, a small Jewish community 50 km southeast of Smolensk, Russian Empire.
-His father Mordukh (Mark) Zalmanov was well-educated travel agent who knew English and German languages, "in his spare time he translated Heine and Shakespeare".
+His father Mordukh Zalmanovich (Mark Solomonovich) Lissitzky was a well-educated travel agent who knew English and German, "in his spare time he translated Heine and Shakespeare".
 (Note: See translations of Shakespeare's The Merchant of Venice made by Mordukh Lissitzky in Kantsedikas (2017).)
 He emigrated to America, but returned to Russia as his wife's rabbi advised against emigration.
 Lissitzky's mother Sarah strictly observed Jewish religious traditions.
 (Note: Lissitzky-Küppers (1980) describes Lissitzky family: "His father, who was employed as steward of a large estate, saw no real future in Tsarist Russia for himself and his small family.
 So he emigrated to America, where his brother had already gone before him.
 A year later, when his early efforts had met with success and a small business was beginning to prosper, he asked his young wife to come and join him, bringing the two-year-old Lazar.
 As an orthodox Jewess, she sought the Rabbi's advice first, and he expressed the opinion that she should remain in her homeland, near her family, and should call her husband back. […] Father and mother were absolutely opposite in character.
 The widely-traveled father knew two foreign languages, German and English, besides Russian and Yiddish, and in his spare time he translated Heine and Shakespeare.
 He was a freethinking man.
 There is no doubt that his great love of books was passed on to his eldest child.
 The orthodox mother was endowed with an extraordinarily keen mind and a great tenacity in everything she did.
 Her son, whom she found difficult to understand in later years, inherited her intelligence and also her small neat figure and large black eyes.")
 From 1891 to 1898 Lissitzky's family lived in Vitebsk, where Lazar's brother and sister were born.